 Her arrival on Monday, April 11, 1988, was considered a turning point for the company.

-When a date is used as an adjective, some authorities omit the comma following the year.
+When a date is used as an adjective, most authorities require a comma following the year.
 Yet at least one significant authority (Bryan Garner, in his third edition of Garner's Modern American Usage) omits it.
 Given the uncertainty, it is best to recast the sentence.

 The July 10, 2011, meeting was canceled due to a hurricane watch.